Sunday, December 05, 2010

 Toronto brunch

 Consider this an ever-evolving post to fulfill your most pressing brunch needs.
 Last-visited dates for each location will be in brackets.
-And while I have eaten brunch outside of the Queen West/Annex/downtown core area, you may notice that none of those places appear below.
-That's because none of them are good enough to be listed (except for Globe Bistro - and the photo above is actually from Wish).
-Frankly, after Hoof Cafe closed, brunch died a little for me, look at the dates below and see how long ago it's been since I went for brunch! (updated January 7, 2012)
+Frankly, after the original Hoof Cafe closed, brunch died a little for me, look at the dates below and see how long ago it's been since I went for brunch! (updated November 20, 2013)

 OVERALL FAVOURITES